cheblin/AdHoc-protocol/README.md

 # Network topology

 Most, similar **AdHoc protocol**, solutions are a concern only on information that nodes exchange.
-**AdHoc protocol** specification provides facilities to describe full network topology: nodes, channels, and packs.
+**AdHoc protocol** specification provides facilities to describe full network topology: nodes, channels, packs and there relationships.

 **None public** file top-level `class` denoted the host/node/device/unit that participate in information exchange.